Why Positive Thinking Isn’t Enough to Reach Your Goals

 - Visible daily success

-But real progress usually feels more like:
+But real progress usually looks more like:

 - Repetition